 Program Educational Objectives

-- Graduates of our program will solve a variety of engineering problems in their professional setting with full regard and demonstrated command of the principles of the foundational disciplines of science and mathematics.
+- Graduates of our program will solve a variety of engineering problems in their professional setting with full regard and demonstrated command of the principles of the foundational disciplines of science, mathematics, and engineering subject areas.

-- Graduates our our program will demonstrate the ability to communicate their engineering solutions to problems in chemical engineering to other professionals and to function as professionals in dynamic, interactive settings.
+- Graduates of our program will demonstrate the ability to communicate their engineering solutions to problems in chemical engineering to a broad range of audiences and to function as professionals in dynamic, interactive, and collaborative settings.

 Upon completing this program, students will know and know how to do the following:

-- Understand hazards associated with chemical, physical and/or biological processes
+- An understanding of the hazards associated with physical, chemical and/or biological processes